Gideon Gibson Jr.

-Gideon Gibson Jr., (1731–1792) was a free man of color in the colony of South Carolina.
-He became a slaveholder and "regulator" in the back country.
-He supported their vigilantism to oppose British taxation policy.
+Gideon Gibson Jr., (c.
+1721–1792) was a free man of color in the colony of South Carolina.
+Gibson became an enslaver and "regulator" in the backcountry.
+Gibson supported their vigilantism to oppose British taxation policy.

-In May 2011, he was discussed in the New York Times as a paternal great-grandfather of Randall Lee Gibson, a planter who served as a Confederate general from Louisiana.
-The senior Gibson was an example of mixed-race people who succeeded economically and over several generations moved into white society.
+In May 2011, Gibson was discussed in the New York Times as a paternal great-grandfather of Randall Lee Gibson, a planter who served as a Confederate general from Louisiana.
+The senior Gibson was an example of mixed-race people who succeeded economically and, over several generations, moved into white society.

+Genealogy

+1695: Gideon Gibson Sr. was born in Boston as a free man of color.
+Gibson later married a white woman and had children.
+His profession was carpentry.
+Their son, Gideon Gibson Jr., was born around 1721.

+1730s: Gideon Gibson and his family and other settlers leave Boston and travel south to settle in parts of the frontier.
+They eventually settle in the area that would become North Carolina.